mdw1982/MJournal/README.md

    * **more code cleanup** performed in an ongoing effort to make the program more pythonic in nature and operation.
 Better for cross-platorm applications.
    * **Still on track** for the version 0.8.8.0 windows release.
 Should only be a few more days provided I have enough time to get it thoroughly tested.
    * **Added Bread Crumbs** on a few of the function buttons labeled with the corresponding F-key that triggers the event.
+* **11.9.22** current version: 0.7.9.5:
+  * **cleaned up the** search results algo that builds the search results tree menu.
+It now displays correct by Year, Month descending.
+  * **Added Restore from Backup** functionality to the program so that a database previously backed up can be easily restored without needing to do it from the command line.